Cubeir/Vanilla-RTX-App/README.md

 ![vanilla-rtx-app-ui-in-game-images (2)](https://github.com/user-attachments/assets/c83f1da5-d4ec-407d-ae7e-91a3f936e2d7)

 - `DLSS version swapper`
 Allows you to import and manage a catalogue of DLSS dll files for easy version switching.
-The currently-installed version is automatically highlighted and preserved in your catalogue, so you won't lose the original dll when replacing it—allowing you to revert without reinstalling the game.
-Aaccepts both raw dll files and zip archives containing any number of dlls.
+The currently-installed version is automatically catalogued, so you won't lose the original dll when replacing it—allowing you to revert without reinstalling the game.
+Accepts both raw dll files and zip archives containing any number of dlls.
 You can also remove DLLs from your catalogue that you no longer need, and your currently-installed version of DLSS is always highlighted.
-> The app does not validate DLL files to be DLSS, it is your responsibility to provide valid DLSS dlls.
-This feature is particularly essential to RTX 50 series users, as the current bundled DLSS version in Minecraft no longer works on their GPUs, for others upgrading to the latest version of DLSS gives you sharper image as Minecraft's is heavily outdated.
+> This feature is particularly essential to RTX 50 series users, as the current bundled DLSS version in Minecraft no longer works on their GPUs, for others upgrading to the latest version of DLSS gives you sharper image as Minecraft's is heavily outdated.
+The app does not validate DLL files to be DLSS, it is your responsibility to provide valid DLSS dlls.

 - `BetterRTX manager`
 Installs and manages BetterRTX presets which you can download and import from BetterRTX's website.
 Supports `.rtpack` and `.zip` files containing the material.bin files.
 You can create your own catalogue of presets to switch between instantly.
-On first use, the app automatically creates a "Default" preset by backing up the game's original bin files—this preset cannot be deleted as it preserves your ability to restore default RTX.
-Your currently-selected preset is highlighted.
+On first use, the app automatically creates a "Default RTX" preset by backing up the game's original bin files, this preset cannot be deleted as it is the only way to restore default RTX (aside from game updates/reinstalls), your currently-selected preset is highlighted.

-> Notes: This only supports Minecraft GDK (1.21.120 and higher), and given the install paths can now vary greatly, the app first scans for the most common install locations, if that fails, a system-wide search takes place which will work given enough time, but you're also given the choice to manually locate `Minecraft for Windows` or `Minecraft Preview for Windows` folders depending on the version of the game you're trying to swap DLSS of or install BetterRTX to.
+> Notes: The last 2 features only support Minecraft GDK (1.21.120 and higher), and given the install paths can now vary greatly, the app first scans for the most common install locations, if that fails, a system-wide search takes place which will work if you give it time, but you're also given the choice to manually locate `Minecraft for Windows` or `Minecraft Preview for Windows` folders depending on the version of the game you're trying to swap DLSS of or install BetterRTX to.
 The app then caches the game's location after initial detection, making subsequent preset changes or DLSS swapping faster.

 - `Preview (Toggle)`
   All of the app's functionalities are targeted at Preview/Beta version of Minecraft instead of main release while  `Preview` is active.

 - `Export selection`
   Exports selected packs.
 Useful for backing up your snapshot of the pack before making further changes, or to share your tuned version of Vanilla RTX (or another PBR resource pack) with friends!
+  Since the app doesn't come with any quick way to reset PBR resource packs other than Vanilla RTX, it is recommended that you save them using this feature before tuning.

 ## Tuner

 The Vanilla RTX App includes tools to tune Vanilla RTX or any other RTX or Vibrant Visuals resource pack according to your preferences.
-Tuning options use algorithms designed to protect the artist's original work with PBR textures, making it difficult to accidentally destroy the pack's intended look.
-The whole tuning process works together with the app's other features to keep the experience streamlined.
+Tuning options each use algorithms designed to preserve the PBR textures, making it difficult to accidentally derail the pack's intended look while nudging it in your preferred direction.
+The whole tuning process works together with the app's other features to keep the experience streamlined and reversible.

 ![vanilla-rtx-app-pack-selection-menu](https://github.com/user-attachments/assets/0b2dadce-a7ac-4d08-b44c-5c93618bcd02)

 Upon launch, the app automatically scans for already-installed Vanilla RTX packs, available packs become selectable for tuning or export, you can also select up to one additional custom pack at a time.
->  If Vanilla RTX packs are installed or reinstalled through the app, or if Preview button is toggled, checkboxes refresh.
+>  If Vanilla RTX packs are installed or reinstalled through the app, or if `Preview` button is toggled, checkboxes refresh.
 If multiple versions of the same Vanilla RTX variant are present, the newest will be picked, you can still select older versions manually from the list of local packs.

 - `Select a local pack`
   Opens a menu containing a list of your installed RTX or Vibrant Visuals resource packs.
 You can select one pack to be tuned alongside any of the 3 primary Vanilla RTX variants.